pythathepanda/PGP-Encryption/README.md

 # PGP-Encryption
-This is a repository on how to create a basic a PGP encryption application
+In this repository you will find how to create a basic a PGP encryption application.